Best Marketing Email Newsletters: A Mega List of Examples

 Just launched a brand new newsletter that provides a variety of content around learning new web skills.

 Described as “The daily email newsletter covering the latest news from Wall St. to Silicon Valley.”
 Has built a really strong social media presence using a witty, casual tone.
 They also offer more focused newsletter editions, including the Marketing Brew and Emerging Tech Brew.
+And check out the newest release: Sidekick, which curates recommendations about entertainment, hacks and more from around the web.

 Another newsletter that has built a strong brand over the years.
 This one is great if you want a quick update, as it advertise “business and tech in 5 minutes or less.”